 The ECG Parser is only intended for analysis of ECG signals recorded on humans.
-The software may be used for analysing ECG signals recorded on children when the results are first reviewed by trained professionals.
-The software is not suitable for analysis of ECG signals recorded on animals.
+The software may be used for analyzing ECG signals recorded on children when the results are first reviewed by trained professionals.
+The software has also been used successfully for analysis of ECG signals recorded on animals.

 How the ECG Parser works

 A main challenge in analysis of a lower quality ECG recording is to separate irregular beat patterns from disturbance (noise) patterns.
 The algorithm in the ECGP software is designed and tuned for:

 - Finding irregularities in beat sequences in the presence of the disturbance patterns which are associated with lower quality ECG measurements.